The ruling-party candidate strongly opposed by China wins Taiwan's presidential election

 “The outcome of the vote will ultimately determine the nature of ties with China relative to the West and will have strong bearing on the state of play in the South China Sea,” she said.

-Close ties with the United States will likely draw even closer under Lai's administration.

-“A continuation of the DPP into a third term will mean that the warming-up of U.S.-Taiwan ties that we saw in the last eight years will likely continue at pace under the next Lai Ching-te administration," said Wen-Ti Sung, a fellow with the Washington-based Atlantic Council.
+The warming of Taiwan's ties with the U.S. will likely continue under Lai’s administration, said Wen-Ti Sung, a fellow with the Washington, D.C.-based Atlantic Council.

-Beijing is likely to deploy a “maximum pressure campaign” to influence the new administration along military, economic and political lines, Sung told The Associated Press.
+Beijing is likely to deploy a “maximum pressure campaign” to influence the new administration along military, economic and political lines, Sung told the AP.

 Credit: AP